 The audit fees for the years ended March 31, 2010 and 2009 respectively, were for professional services rendered for the audits of the consolidated financial statements of the Company's Sarbanes-Oxley Section 404 requirements and assistance with review of documents filed with the SEC.
 There was no income tax work performed by the auditors, Chisholm, Bierwolf, Nilson & Morrill, LLC during 2010 or 2009.
-Chisholm, Bierwolf, Nilson & Morrill, LLC's audit fees, excluding all travel and lodging expenses are as follows for the fiscal year ended March 31, 2010: approximately \$10,800 excluding travel and lodging expenses and approximately \$13,270 for the fiscal year ended March 31, 2009.
+Chisholm, Bierwolf, Nilson & Morrill, LLC during expenses are as follows for the fiscal year ended March 31, 2010: approximately \$10,800 excluding travel and lodging expenses and approximately \$13,270 for the fiscal year ended March 31, 2009.